 Can I travel by train?

-Non-drivers will be glad to hear that it’s possible to travel by train for your staycation.
+Non-drivers will be glad to hear that it’s possible to travel by train within the UK, provided you are undertaking only essential journeys during lockdown.

 Train travel tips during coronavirus: